Tora! Tora! Tora!: Plot

 In September 1940, following a severe trade embargo imposed on a belligerent Japan by the United States a year prior, influential Japanese army figures and politicians push through an alliance with Germany and Italy, despite opposition from the Japanese navy, and prepare for war.
 The newly appointed Commander-in-Chief of the Combined Fleet, Admiral Isoroku Yamamoto, reluctantly plans a pre-emptive strike, believing Japan's best hope of controlling the Pacific Ocean is to quickly annihilate the American Pacific fleet anchored at Pearl Harbor.
 Air Staff Officer Minoru Genda is chosen to mastermind the operation, while his old Naval Academy classmate Mitsuo Fuchida is selected to lead the attack.

 In Washington, U.S. military intelligence has broken the Japanese Purple Code, allowing them to intercept secret Japanese radio transmissions indicating increased Japanese naval activity.
 U.S. Army Colonel Rufus S. Bratton and U.S. Navy Lieutenant Commander Alwin Kramer monitor the transmissions.
 At Pearl Harbor, Admiral Husband E. Kimmel increases defensive naval and air patrols around Hawaii.
-General Walter Short orders aircraft concentrated on the airfield runways to avoid sabotage by enemy agents, while some planes are dispered to other airfields on Oahu.
+General Walter Short orders aircraft concentrated on the airfield runways to avoid sabotage by enemy agents, while some planes are dispersed to other airfields on Oahu.

 Diplomatic tensions escalate as the Japanese ambassador to Washington continues negotiations to stall for time.
-Bratton and Kramer learn from intercepts that the Japanese planned 14 radio messages from Tokyo to their embassy in Washington with orders to destroy their code machines after receiving the final message.
-Deducing the Japanese will launch a surprise attack after the messages are delivered, Bratton tries warning his superiors.
-However, Chief of Naval Operations Harold R. Stark is indecisive over notifying Hawaii without first alerting President Franklin D. Roosevelt, while Army Chief of Staff General George Marshall's order that Pearl Harbor be alerted of an attack is stymied by poor atmospherics that prevents radio transmission and a warning telegram not marked urgent.
-The Japanese fleet launches its aircraft at dawn on December 7.
-Two radar operators detect their approach to Hawaii, but the duty officer Lieutenant Kermit Tyler dismisses their concerns.
+Bratton and Kramer learn from intercepted radio messages that the Japanese planned to send 14 messages from Tokyo to their embassy in Washington, with orders to destroy their code machines after receiving the final message.
+Deducing that the Japanese will launch a surprise attack after the messages are delivered, Bratton tries to warn his superiors.
+However, Chief of Naval Operations Harold R. Stark is indecisive over notifying Hawaii without first alerting President Franklin D. Roosevelt.
+In contrast, Army Chief of Staff General George Marshall's order to alert Pearl Harbor of an attack is stymied by poor atmospheric conditions that prevent radio transmission and by a warning telegram not marked urgent.
+The Japanese fleet launches its aircraft at dawn on December 7, 1941.
+Two radar operators detect their approach to Hawaii, but the duty officer, Lieutenant Kermit Tyler, dismisses their concerns.
 Similarly, the claim by the destroyer to have sunk a Japanese miniature submarine off the entrance to Pearl Harbor is dismissed as unimportant.
 The Japanese achieve total surprise, which Commander Fuchida indicates with the code signal "Tora!
 Tora!
 Tora!"